 We manage a range of strategies, all of which provide a high level of liquidity and capital preservation.
 We also have a proven ability to tailor bespoke, segregated mandates according to client requirements.

 A proven investment process is employed, which has consistently delivered favourable performance across market cycles.

-With more than $50 billion of funds under management, we are Australia’s largest cash manager.
+With more than A$45 billion of funds under management, we are one of Australia’s largest cash managers.
 Unlike in many other asset classes, size and scale within cash is often a significant advantage.

 Credit analysts complete comprehensive analysis of credit risk associated with all securities held, incorporating an assessment ESG risks.